ritmojs/peuChat/README.md

 ##### peuChat is an anonymous chat app for anyone who does not want to reveal his or her identitiy.
 No personally identifiable information is revealed.
 A peu Id  is generated for every user which is the only way to connect to the other one.
 Chat and become friends

-# How to📲 Download SpotVital?
+# How to📲 Download peuChat?

 * Visit 👀 https://play.google.com/store/apps/details?id=com.e.chatingapp

-# ScreenShots💕
+# ScreenShots
 <p align="center">
   <a>
     <img src="./images/ss.png" width = "1400px"/>
   </a>
 </p>

-# How to Use ✔📲 SpotVital?
+# How to Use pueChat?

 * Step-1: Visit👀 https://play.google.com/store/apps/details?id=com.e.chatingapp
 * Step-2: Download the App ✔